John Farrar: Early career

-John Clifford Farrar was born on 8 November 1946, and grew up in Moonee Ponds, a suburb of Melbourne.
-He has an older brother, Reginald, and the family lived in a large household with aunts and uncles.
-Farrar's mother bought him a country music guitar, which he began playing at the age of twelve.
-In 1961, he started playing in a band, The Jaguars, with his older brother Reg.
-When he was fifteen, the family relocated to nearby Niddrie.
-In 1963, he joined The Mustangs, alongside Johnny Cooper on vocals, Peter Ramis on bass guitar and Billy on drums.
+The Strangers

 In late January 1964, he joined The Strangers, replacing the founding guitarist Laurie Arthur, adding another lead vocalist to the group.
 Other members were Peter Robinson on bass guitar and lead vocals, Graeme Thompson on drums, and Fred Weiland on guitar and backing vocals.
 They had formed as an instrumental band in Glenroy in 1961, working in the Melbourne dance scene.
 In June 1964, the band issued its first vocal single, "If You Gotta Make a Fool of Someone", which reached the top 30 on the Melbourne charts in July.
 They became a popular backing and session band.

 In August 1964, The Strangers were hired as the house band for the ATV O pop music program, The Go!!
 Show.
 Both Farrar's future wife, Pat Carroll, and their close friend, Olivia Newton-John, appeared on The Go!!
 Show as singers backed by The Strangers.
 Carroll and Newton-John formed a vocal duo, "Pat and Olivia", and in 1967, they first toured the United Kingdom, including a gig at the infamous Raymond Revuebar club in Soho.

 After returning to Australia from a tour, Carroll could no longer work in the UK because her work visa had expired, while Newton-John, who was a British citizen, returned to work in the UK.
 Farrar dated and married Carroll and, following their wedding in 1970, Carroll stopped pursuing headliner status.
 She occasionally reprised the duo with Newton-John, and worked as a session singer on Farrar's or Newton-John's work.
 During 1968, The Strangers supported the Australian leg of a tour by the British instrumental group, The Shadows.
 In June 1970, The Strangers released their most successful hit, "Melanie Makes Me Smile", which peaked at No. 14 on the Go-Set National Top 60 in August.

+Farrar left the Strangers in July 1970.